 Tips and tools to increase sales on social media

 For some companies, selling on social media is still a relatively new concept.
 However, it doesn’t have to be a complicated marketing strategy.
 Here are some tips and tools your business can use to make social commerce easier while still boosting sales.

 While you may have a social media manager as part of your social commerce team, he or she can’t be active on your accounts at all times.
-Scheduling your social commerce content helps posts go live at different times, ensuring that they’ll reach your audience when they are likely to be on the platform.
+Scheduling your social commerce content calendar helps posts go live at different times, ensuring that they’ll reach your audience when they are likely to be on the platform.

 Most social media platforms allow for scheduled posts; however, this feature typically isn’t available directly through their apps.
 You’ll need to create and schedule your content through a social media automation platform that integrates with all of your social accounts.
 At the scheduled time, your post will appear on every app you use without someone having to create each one manually.

 Customers often use messaging to reach out to brands to ask questions about product details, ordering options, and more.
 When this happens, personalizing and tailoring your response to the customer’s needs can enhance their experience.
 If the customer asks about an out-of-stock product, you could recommend a similar product and even send them a direct link.
-If they want to know specific product details, answer their questions then link them back to the product.
+If they want to know specific product details, answer their questions and then link them back to the product.
 This helps customers know that you care about their shopping experience and want to help them find what they are looking for.